-At the 2020 Masters in November, Dustin Johnson won the tournament with an astounding record score of 20-under and had Tiger Woods award him with his first green jacket.
+At the 2020 Masters, Dustin Johnson won with a record-setting score of 20-under and had Tiger Woods award him with his first green jacket.
 It was extra sweet for Johnson, as he had come in second to Woods in 2019.

 Last year, we also saw youngsters Collin Morikawa and Bryson DeChambeau roll to wins at majors.
 Should we take that as a sign that there is an official changing of the guard afoot in the ranks of professional golf?
 With such tight competition, we’ll have to patiently wait and see if Johnson can defend his crown, but here’s what we know for sure: The field is loaded, and there’s an epic four days of Masters golf straight ahead.